torsstei/leanvector/README.md

 ### Packaging and publishing distribution
 1. Make sure to increase `version=...` in `setup.py` before creating a new package.
 2. Run `package.sh`.
-It will prompt for user and password that must be authorized for package `cosaccess` on pypi.org.
+It will prompt for user and password that must be authorized for package `leanvector` on pypi.org.